DeNVeR: Deformable Neural Vessel Representations for Unsupervised Video Vessel Segmentation: Conclusion

 This paper introduces DeNVeR, an unsupervised test-time training framework for vessel segmentation in X-ray video data.
 DeNVeR utilizes optical flow and layer separation techniques to accurately segment vessels without requiring annotated datasets.
-Quantitative and qualitative evaluations on the XACV and CADICA datasets show that DeNVeR outperforms existing image-based self-supervised methods, offering precise delineation of vessel boundaries critical for medical diagnosis and treatment. \paragraph{Limitations.} Our method uses unsupervised learning, so it is sensitive to the effects of preprocessing filters.
-This can cause inaccuracies in distinguishing between vascular and non-vascular tubular structures.
-For example, in our cases, non-vascular elements like catheters may be mistakenly identified as blood vessels.
-This limitation can affect the precision and reliability of our approach in clinical settings.
+Quantitative and qualitative evaluations on the XACV and CADICA datasets show that DeNVeR outperforms existing image-based self-supervised methods, offering precise delineation of vessel boundaries critical for medical diagnosis and treatment.